Dre Campbell Farm

 Some plants emit a scent that cats find repulsive.

-If you’re looking for an effective cat repellent plant, the Scaredy Cat Plant (Coleus Canina) is a good choice.
-It repels cats outside and also keeps dogs away [1].
+If you’re looking for an effective cat repellent plant, the Scaredy Cat Plant (Coleus canina) is a good choice.
+It repels cats outside and also helps keep dogs away [1].

-Lavender, citronella, rue, pennyroyal, and geraniums are other plants that repel cats.
+Lavender, lemongrass, oregano, rosemary, and geraniums are other plants that repel cats.
 Plant these around your garden.

 6. Urine of Predatory Animals

-Keep feral and stray cats at bay by sprinkling the perimeter of your property with products containing the urine of coyotes or foxes.
-Moreover, you can buy these products online.
+Keep cats at bay by sprinkling the perimeter of your property with products containing the urine of coyotes or foxes.
+Cats are afriad of these predators and will think they are in the area.

 7. Clean Up